 From Halloween until January 1 we officially enter into Holiday Season.
-This season may mean different things to different people, but from my perspective it tends to mean people excuse themselves from commonly practiced health habits and tend to gear off track.
+This season may mean different things to different people, but from my perspective it tends to mean people excuse themselves from commonly practiced health habits.
 They may start magically gravitating towards processed foods like grabbing a few M&Ms from a coworker’s candy jar (every time you walk by it), munching on the cookies (supposedly) baked for the holiday party, or even sneaking into the leftover chocolate from Halloween!
 Additionally, travel plans, eating out more often, and multiple holiday parties only compound the poor eating issue.

 Exercise likely gets thrown out the window due to [insert excuse here]… travel plans, in-laws in town, or just too busy and stressed out to carve out 30-minutes for the gym.
 The weather is colder and it is certainly dark out earlier so that after work walk is now non-existent.
 If some of these behaviors ring a bell for you, then I encourage you to read on to my Top 5 Tips for Avoiding Holiday Season Sabotage.

 1. Out of Sight, Out of Mind:

 While this may sound harsh, I truly believe in this motto.
 You need to create an environment that prompts you to make the right decisions.
 The main difference between holiday season and the rest of the months are the excessive exposure and therefore accessibility to treats and indulgence foods.
 Whenever an environment is within your control, Healthify it!
 Put almonds in the M&M bowl.
 Donate the Halloween candy to the food bank.
 Pack a healthy lunch during catered work events.
 If you don’t see the food you will be less likely to give in to the temptation.
 If you can’t access the food you will be less likely to give in!